uvacobi/scribe/14-scalesGenomeStructure.md

 **Scoring Islands**

 - This is based on the probability of finding the observed tag count in a random background
-- Having m reads in a window the probability of findinf reads in Poisson (m,λ) is the average number of reads in each window
+- Having m reads in a window the probability of findinf reads in Poisson (m,$\lambda$) is the average number of reads in each window
-- Eligible windows are scored with the function: S=-lnP(m,λ)
+- Eligible windows are scored with the function: S=-lnP(m,$\lambda$)
 - This score will aggregate all the eligible windows in the island and corresponds to the background probability of finding the observed pattern

 _Scales of histone mark islands and chromatin domains:_